lyynxxx/stakingnode/os/RedHat8/readme.md

 Download one of the installer ISOs:
  - Red Hat Enterprise Linux 8.6 Boot ISO
- - Red Hat Enterprise Linux 8.6 Binary DVD
+ - Red Hat Enterprise Linux 8.6 Binary DVD (recommended)

 ## So...
 How to start???
 Assuming, you made this far and mostly know what we are going to do, first I will show you a simple, manual installation of RHEL8 and after that I will show how to use the automated setup.